-Business by the Federal Communications Commission and the states.
+554-3 THE ECONOMIC AND REGULATORY ENVIRONMENT OF E-BUSINESS.
+The economics of the Internet and e-Business.
+Regulation of communications and e-Business by the Federal Communications Commission and the states.
 Future trends for e-Business.
 Requirements: Entry into the MBA Program.

-- 561-3 INTERNATIONAL ECONOMICS AND FINANCE.
+561-3 INTERNATIONAL ECONOMICS AND FINANCE.
 Recent advances in theory and empirical analysis of international trade and finance.
 Forward and spot exchange markets, arbitrage, and speculation.
-Prerequisites: ECON 301; 302, or consent of instructor. - 563-3 THEORY AND POLICY OF ECONOMIC DEVELOPMENT AND GROWTH.
+Prerequisites: ECON 301; 302, or consent of instructor.

+563-3 THEORY AND POLICY OF ECONOMIC DEVELOPMENT AND GROWTH.
 Recent advances in theory and empirical analysis of economic development and growth.
 Application of theories and quantitative methods to economic analysis; policy formulation.
-Prerequisites: ECON 301; 302, or consent of instructor. - 581-3 to 6 SEMINAR ON SELECTED ECONOMIC TOPICS.
+Prerequisites: ECON 301; 302, or consent of instructor.

+581-3 to 6 SEMINAR ON SELECTED ECONOMIC TOPICS.
 Directed study and analysis of theoretical and policy problems current to frontiers of economic analysis.
 May be repeated once provided no topic is repeated.
-Prerequisite: consent of instructor. - 593-1 to 6 ECONOMIC READINGS: INDEPENDENT STUDY AND RESEARCH.
+Prerequisite: consent of instructor.

+593-1 to 6 ECONOMIC READINGS: INDEPENDENT STUDY AND RESEARCH.
 Economic topics of current interest.
 Study program planned in consultation with an economics instructor.
-Prerequisites: ECON 501; 502; at least one course in the area of intended independent study; consent of instructor and chairperson. - 599-1 to 6 THESIS.
+Prerequisites: ECON 501; 502; at least one course in the area of intended independent study; consent of instructor and chairperson.

+599-1 to 6 THESIS.
 May be repeated to a maximum of 6 hours.
 Prerequisites: consent of department chairperson and student's thesis committee.